 Course Description For ICS3U Grade 11 Computer Science Online Course

-Grade 11 Computer Science (ICS3U) introduces students to computer science.
-Students will design software independently and as part of a team, using industry-standard programming tools and applying the software development life-cycle model.
-They will also write and use subprograms within computer programs.
-Students will develop creative solutions for various types of problems as their understanding of the computing environment grows.
-They will also explore environmental and ergonomic issues, emerging research in computer science, and global career trends in computer-related fields
+ICS3U introduces students to the study of computer science.
+In this course, students will design software using industry-standard programming tools and applying the software development life-cycle model.
+As their understanding of the computing environment grows, students will write and use subprograms within computer programs, developing creative solutions for various types of problems.
+They will also explore environmental and ergonomic issues, emerging research in computer science, and global career trends in related fields.

 Summary Of Units And Timelines For Grade 11 Computer Science ICS3U